-The Spaniard joined PSG on a five-year deal in 2019 but has found first-team opportunities hard to come by in France.
+The Spain international joined PSG on a five-year deal in 2019 but Injury problems limited him to just eight Ligue 1 appearances in his debut season.

 Despite being club captain, Valencia only made two appearances under Solskjaer and was released by United at the end of the 2018-19 season.

-The 34-year-old also helped them win the Copa Ecuador and the Supercopa Ecuador.
+He moved to LDU Quito on a free transfer and helped them win the Copa Ecuador and the Supercopa Ecuador.